OBVSG/marcxml2table/README.md

 A tab separated values file to write the output to.

-### List of fields to extract: "001 035 85640"
+### List of fields to extract: "001 035 85640 983**a 98401abc"

 A blank seperated list of fields to be converted.
 The LDR/Leader field should be written as `leader`.

 To convert only Marc fields with specific indicators, use the five character notation.
+Add subfields after the 5-digit notation to limit output only for those subfields.

 E.g., `85640` only outputs Marc 856 fields with first indicator = 4 and second indicator = 0.

+E.g., `983**a` only outputs Marc 983 $a fields with any first and second indicator.

+E.g., `98401abc` only outputs Marc 984 $a, $b, $c fields with with first indicator = 0 and second indicator = 1.

 For any indicator, use an asterisk sign `*` as wildcard.
 For the blank indicator, use the hash sign `#`.